AresMUSH/aresmush.com/tutorials/manage/shutdown.md

 2. Change into the aresmush folder using `cd aresmush`.
 3. Run the kill script: `bin/killares`.

 If for some reason the process ID isn't there or the kill command doesn't work, you'll need to figure out the game process.
-On most servers, you can execute the command `ps -aux | grep startares` and see something like this:
+On most servers, you can execute the command `ps -aux | grep rake` and see something like this:

     ares     25742  0.0  6.5 233656 69084 ?
 Sl   06:29   0:04 ruby /home/ares/.rvm/gems/ruby-2.1.5/bin/rake startares